SciML/RootedTrees.jl/docs/src/tutorials/Rosenbrock_order_conditions.md

 ## Order conditions

-The order conditions of RK methods can be derived using rooted trees.
+The order conditions of ROW methods can be derived using rooted trees.
 In [RootedTrees.jl](https://github.com/SciML/RootedTrees.jl), this
 functionality is again implemented in [`residual_order_condition`](@ref).
 Thus, a [`RosenbrockMethod`](@ref) is of order ``p`` if the